-The NT's Home and Business Battery Scheme provides grants of \$400 per kWh of capacity, up to a maximum grant of \$12,000 (recently increased from a maximum of \$5000).
+The NT's Home and Business Battery Scheme provided grants of \$400 per kWh of capacity, up to a maximum grant of \$12,000.
+In June 2025, the NT Government announced that the program had reached its \$6 million funding allocation and is closed to new grants.

-Thanks to the NT's battery incentive scheme, the NT has the highest proportion of rooftop solar systems that are connected to a battery.
-Since the maximum grant under the scheme was increased from \$5000 to \$12,000, uptake has surged even higher.
-In December 2024 alone 164 applications were received - three times more than the average monthly applications under the old scheme - helping more and more territorians to reduce their power bills while also stabilising the grid (Foley 2025).
+Thanks to the NT's recently closed battery incentive scheme, the NT has the highest proportion of rooftop solar systems that are connected to a battery.
+An increase in the maximum grant from \$5000 to \$12,000 in late 2024 helped uptake surge even higher, with more and more territorians saving on their power bills.